lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 {{Fig-frag-header}} gives the first elements found in this structure.
 It starts with a direction.
-Since fragmentation rules work for a specific direction, they contain a mandatory direction.
+Since fragmentation rules only apply to a specific flow direction, they MUST contain a direction.
-The type is the same as the one used in compression entries, but the use of bidirectionnal is forbidden.
+Its type is the same as the one used for compression rule entries, but the use of bidirectionnal is forbidden.

-The next elements describe size of SCHC fragmentation header fields.
-Only the FCN size is mandatory and value must be higher or equal to 1.
+The next elements describe the size of SCHC fragmentation header fields.
+Only the FCN size is mandatory and its value must be greater or equal to 1.

 ~~~~~
     grouping fragmentation-content {